SougataMukherjee/interview-kit/theory/js-ts.md

 ```
 **Q7: What is Event Loop?
 Explain event loop phases (macrotasks, microtasks)**

+The Event Loop is the mechanism in JavaScript that allows it to handle asynchronous operations (like setTimeout, promises, APIs) even though JavaScript is single-threaded
 1. Call Stack
 JS executes code line by line.
 Synchronous code runs here.
 2. Web APIs (Browser APIs)